heaventree/AccessWeb-9.7/project_management/AI_AGENT_GUIDELINES.md

 ## Project-Specific Guidelines

-For the Payymo project specifically:
+For the WCAG Accessibility Audit Tool specifically:

-1. **Financial Data Handling**:
-   - Treat all transaction data as sensitive information
-   - Follow security best practices for financial applications
-   - Validate all monetary calculations thoroughly
+1. **Accessibility Standards Compliance**:
+   - All components must be WCAG 2.2 AA+ compliant
+   - Component testing must include keyboard navigation verification
+   - Color contrast must meet minimum ratios (4.5:1 for normal text, 3:1 for large text)
+   - Focus states must be clearly visible and keyboard navigable

 2. **API Integrations**:
-   - Use service classes for external API interactions
+   - Use service classes for external API interactions (WordPress, document scanners)
-   - Follow OAuth best practices for authentication
-   - Implement proper error handling for API failures
+   - Implement proper error handling with accessible error messages

-3. **Multi-Tenant Architecture**:
+   - Ensure API requests/responses include appropriate loading states
-   - Maintain strict data isolation between tenants
+   - Maintain security best practices for authentication and data handling

-   - Always filter queries by tenant ID
-   - Never expose data from one tenant to another
+3. **Content and Documentation**:
+   - Ensure all articles maintain consistent formatting standards
+   - Follow structured semantics (proper heading levels, lists, tables)
+   - Include alt text for all informational images and diagrams
+   - Use clear, plain language where possible for maximum readability

-4. **Dashboard Development**:
+4. **User Interface Development**:
-   - Follow the NobleUI design patterns
-   - Ensure performance optimization for data-heavy views
+   - Follow Tailwind CSS coding standards and utility-first approach
+   - Ensure all UI components use proper ARIA attributes
+   - Maintain accessible focus order and tab index
-   - Implement responsive design for all UI components
+   - Implement responsive design for all screen sizes
+   - Use semantic HTML elements whenever possible

+5. **Testing and Validation**:
+   - Verify keyboard accessibility of all interactive elements
+   - Test screen reader compatibility of complex interfaces
+   - Validate color contrast ratios on all text and interface elements
+   - Ensure all media includes appropriate alternative content

 ## Prompt Templates

-When working with the Payymo project, use these prompt templates for consistent results:
+When working with the WCAG Accessibility Audit Tool, use these prompt templates for consistent results:

 ### Task Implementation Prompt

 ```
-Role: Payymo Developer
+Role: WCAG Accessibility Developer
-Task: PM-XXX
+Task: WCAG-XXX
 Objective: [Brief description of the task]
 Context: [Reference to relevant files, documentation, or issues]
 Requirements:
 - [Specific requirement 1]
 - [Specific requirement 2]
+Accessibility Considerations:
+- [Relevant WCAG guidelines]
+- [Specific accessibility requirements]
 Expected Output: [Description of the expected result]
 ```

 ### Issue Resolution Prompt

 ```
-Role: Payymo Troubleshooter
+Role: Accessibility Troubleshooter
 Issue: ISSUE-XXX
 Description: [Brief description of the issue]
 Error Context: [Error messages, logs, or symptoms]
 Affected Files: [List of relevant files]
+Accessibility Impact: [How this issue impacts accessibility]
 Previous Attempts: [Any previous attempts to fix]
-Required: Propose a solution that is minimally invasive and focused on the specific issue.
+Required: Propose a solution that is minimally invasive and maintains compliance with WCAG 2.2 standards.
 ```

 ### Code Review Prompt

 ```
-Role: Payymo Code Reviewer
+Role: WCAG Compliance Reviewer
 Files to Review: [List of changed files]
 Implementation Details: [Brief description of the changes]
 Checklist:
 - Does the code follow project standards?
-- Is error handling implemented properly?
+- Is error handling implemented properly with accessible messages?
-- Are there any potential performance issues?
+- Are there any accessibility compliance issues?
+- Are all interactive elements keyboard accessible?
 - Is the code sufficiently documented?
+- Are proper ARIA attributes used?
-- Does the code maintain multi-tenant isolation?
+- Does the implementation meet WCAG 2.2 AA+ standards?
-- Are there any security concerns?
 ```

 ## Advanced Agent Protocols